react-cosmos/react-cosmos/NEXT.md

 ### Hybrid setup (for existing Cosmos users)

-> Old fixtures don't work with the Cosmos Next (at least for now), and JSX fixtures don't work with the old Cosmos setup.
-But this doesn't mean you have to upgrade at once or choose between one Cosmos version in one project.
+Old fixtures don't work with the Cosmos Next (at least for now), and JSX fixtures don't work with the old Cosmos setup.
+But this doesn't mean you have to upgrade at once.
 You can create two Cosmos configs with different ports to keep your existing Cosmos setup as you experiment with Cosmos Next.

 ```js
 // cosmos-next.config.js